ECE3400-Team14/Team-14-Website/docs/Milestones/Milestone3.md

 [image?]

 With sensors facing forward, left, and right, our robot could determine every wall surrounding it after entering an unexplored square.
-Ot can assume that there is no wall behind it because it just came from that square (except at the start, when we assume the robot starts with a wall behind it).
+It can assume that there is no wall behind it because it just came from that square (except at the start, when we assume the robot starts with a wall behind it).

 ## Version 1: Movement Tree Algorithm (BFS)